Róbert Cey-Bert: Far East

 In addition to his gastronomic activities, he was also involved in research on Hungarian prehistory and religious history.

 He continued his research on Hungarian prehistory in China, Uyguria, Tibet and Inner Mongolia.

 He studied religious history as a Shinto monk in Japan and as a Buddhist monk in Thailand.
 In addition to Japan and Thailand, he has conducted research on religious history among the Animist hill tribes of Laos and in Myanmar (until 1989 Burma).

 Karen ambassador

 Cey-Bert, in his research into the history of religion, learned about the persecuted Karen people, who have been fighting the Myanmar (Burmese) government since 1949 to achieve Karen self-determination.

 In 1992, the Karen interim government appointed Cey-Bert as its international ambassador, and after considerable diplomatic effort, he succeeded in getting the Karen admitted to the Unrepresented Nations and Peoples Organization (UNPO).
 Every year, Cey-Bert spends several months with the Karen, where he is still held in high esteem.

 Back in Hungary

+In 1993, he founded the Hungarian Wine Academy and organized the first Budapest Wine Festival.

-In 1996 he returned to Hungary and founded the research institute Cey-Bert Kutató Intézetet in Budapest, where he worked as a consultant for renowned hotels and major Hungarian companies.
+In 1996 he returned to Hungary and founded the research institute Cey-Bert Kutatóintézet in Budapest, where he worked as a consultant for renowned hotels and major Hungarian companies.

-Between 2000 and 2012, he became a lecturer at Kodolányi János University as the head of the gastronomy group in the Department of Tourism, where he taught wine and gastronomy marketing.
+From 2000, he lectured in gastronomy and catering at the Kodolányi János University for six years.